preservim/vim-wordchipper/README.markdown

 any trailing space.
 (As an alternative, `dw` would consume the trailing space.)

-By default, `Control-W` will delete the _word_ before the cursor in Insert mode.
+By default, `Ctrl-W` will delete the _word_ before the cursor in Insert mode.
 You can change this behavior to work with _WORDS_ instead:

 ```vim